EavesGroup/Manual/_posts/SOP/2023-05-30-new-students.md

 sampling scheme and recalculate the escape rate.
 Now what do you observe on a log-log plot?
 As a hint, the rate will have a noticeably different time dependence.

-8. What has changed between our two examples which causes the escape rate to vary so signif- icantly?
+8. What has changed between our two examples which causes the escape rate to vary so significantly?
 As a final task, we should model the numerical results analytically.
-    1. In our ideal gas (constant total energy), the number of particles impacting the punch-out should be proportional to the number of particles impacting the unit area on any of the walls.
+    - In our ideal gas (constant total energy), the number of particles impacting the punch-out should be proportional to the number of particles impacting the unit area on any of the walls.
 Do you know why?
-Estimate how many collisions occur with one side of the cube in a short time interval ∆t and use this expression to predict the escape rate.
+Estimate how many collisions occur with one side of the cube in a short time interval $$\Delta t$$ and use this expression to predict the escape rate.
 How does this depend on average speed?
 This is exactly the same derivation that is used to predict the effusion of a gas with kinetic theory.
 One of the assumptions of the effusion derivation is that the escape rate result only holds for short times, whereas in our case, it holds for all times.
 Explain this.
-    2. The Maxwell-Boltzmann estimate of particle motion will not hold for the all-equal-energy case (or for finding the escape rate of a single particle).
+    - The Maxwell-Boltzmann estimate of particle motion will not hold for the all-equal-energy case (or for finding the escape rate of a single particle).
 Return to the single particle way of thinking.
 If the average momentum orthogonal to the punch-out results in an exponential escape rate, how does the orientational distribution of momenta influence the total escape rate?
 Write the corresponding integral and analyze the behavior of the escape rate in the long time limit.

 8. Sync your local Julia package to your remote repository.